MartinAME/EmpowermentTechnologies/web-fonts.md

 # Using Web Fonts

+To follow the examples here, fork or clone this project: https://github.com/JBRC-ph/responsive-design-example

 ### Pick a font

 Pick the font from [https://fonts.google.com](https://fonts.google.com).
 If you're having a hard time picking one, here's a smaller, curated list: [https://www.typewolf.com/google-fonts](https://www.typewolf.com/google-fonts)